nilsme/tf_nextcloud/README.md

   `Application Load Balancer`, which needs two configured `Availability Zones`.
 - Primary storage for Nextcloud is an encrypted `S3 Bucket` that is automatically created by Terraform.
-- Nextcloud also uses encryption while storing files.
+- A separate MariaDB instance is created with `Amazon RDS` to hold all information on users and files.
-- Backup needs to include Nextcloud database, `S3 Bucket` contents and encryption keys.
+- Backup needs to include Nextcloud config, MariaDB, `S3 Bucket` contents and encryption keys.

 ![current_architecture](current.png)